scikit-hep/pyhf/docs/development.rst

 ``master`` to `TestPyPI <https://test.pypi.org/project/pyhf/>`__.
-In addition, installation of the latest test release from TestPyPI can be tested by first installing ``pyhf`` normally, to ensure all dependencies are installed from PyPI, and then upgrading ``pyhf`` to a dev release from TestPyPI.
+In addition, installation of the latest test release from TestPyPI can be tested by first installing ``pyhf`` normally, to ensure all dependencies are installed from PyPI, and then upgrading ``pyhf`` to a dev release from TestPyPI

 .. code-block:: bash